Honda Civic (ninth generation): Coupe

 All Civic models have better fuel economy in the U.S. EPA ratings, by as much as 8% on the highway for models with an automatic transmission compared to 2011 versions.
 Two versions achieve 41 mpgus (17.54 km/L) or above in U.S. government testing.
 Aerodynamics and weight reduction play important role in fuel economy improvement: aero parts are placed under the engine bay, fuel tank, and the rear underbody to enhance airflow; front spoiler and strakes ahead of tires direct airflow around the wheel wells; there is a new flat underfloor; resulting in 3.4% lower coefficient of drag.
 Increase use of high-strength steel to 55% on the sedan (56% for the coupe) from 50% contributes to a 7% reduction in body weight.
 The electric power steering system is lighter by 1.3 kg (2.9 lb); the front subframe is lighter by 1.7 kg (3.7 lb); a thinner-walled fuel tank saves 1.0 kg (2.2 lb) and a laser-welded exhaust silencer that is 0.5 kg (1.1 lb) lighter.
 As a result, the LX trim with an automatic transmission is almost 50 lb (23 kg) lighter.

 On the other hand, for the 2012 sedan, passenger volume is increased by 3.8 ft³ (108 L) to 94.7 ft³ (2682 L), with three more inches of elbowroom in the front and about two more inches of legroom in the back.
 The piston assembly was the source of the most significant losses in an engine.
 To reduce friction loss in the engine, pistons in the 1.8 litre engine have a molybdenum treatment applied in a polka-dot pattern.

-A HF model, the most fuel-efficient gasoline-only powered Civic in the lineup, gets 41 mpgus (17.54 km/L) under EPA highway test cycle, compares with 36 mpgus (15.38 km/L) for previous generation, increasing the combined fuel economy rating to 33 mpgus (14.08 km/L).
+A HF model, the most fuel-efficient petrol-only powered Civic in the lineup, gets 41 mpgus (17.54 km/L) under EPA highway test cycle, compares with 36 mpgus (15.38 km/L) for previous generation, increasing the combined fuel economy rating to 33 mpgus (14.08 km/L).

-The Civic hybrid, with a larger 1.5-liter i-VTEC engine that produces 90 hp and 97 lb ft of torque and a lithium-ion battery, is rated at 44 mpgus in combined city and highway EPA test cycle, an improvement of 3 mpgus over the previous generation hybrid.
+The Civic hybrid, with a larger 1.5-litre i-VTEC engine that produces 90 hp and 97 lb ft of torque and a lithium-ion battery, is rated at 44 mpgus in combined city and highway EPA test cycle, an improvement of 3 mpgus over the previous generation hybrid.
 A new stronger electric motor produces 23 hp and 78 lb ft of torque.
 The new lithium-ion battery is lighter and more powerful compared with the nickel-metal hydride one in previous model.
 Both the Civic HF and Civic Hybrid models have improved aerodynamics.

-Other gasoline-only powered Civic sedans and coupes get 39 mpgus in highway tests, an improvement of 3 mpgus over previous generation, and 28 mpgus for city driving.
+Other petrol-only powered Civic sedans and coupes get 39 mpgus in highway tests, an improvement of 3 mpgus over previous generation, and 28 mpgus for city driving.
 The Civic GX natural gas model will have a 7% improvement in fuel economy.
 The above models are also equipped with the Honda ECO Assist technology.